-- (i) The Application of CC to Integrated Circuits - (ii) Application of Attack Potential to Smartcards and
+- (i) The Application of CC to Integrated Circuits - (ii) Application of Attack Potential to Smartcards and - (iii) ETR-lite for Composition and ETR-lite - for Composition: Annex A Composite smartcard evaluation: Recommended best practice

-(see [4, AIS 25 and AIS 26]) and [4, AIS 31] (Functionality classes and evaluation methodology for physical random number generators) were used.
+(see [4, AIS 25, AIS 26 and AIS 36]) and [4, AIS 31] (Functionality classes and evaluation methodology for physical random number generators) were used.
 The assurance refinements outlined in the Security Target were followed in the course of the evaluation of the TOE.